-Sanitary towels/tampons and all medical waste must be placed into disposal containers provided.
+Sanitary towels and all medical waste must be placed into disposal containers provided.
+Tampons may be flushed down the toilet.

 Accidents involving external bleeding:

 Normal first aid procedures should be followed which include disposal of gloves where possible.

 Wash the wound immediately and copiously with soap and water.
 Apply suitable dressing and pressure pad if needed.